is surgery necessary for a torn ACL in dogs?

 The CCL stabilizes the entire knee joint though the full range of motion.
 When it ruptures, the knee becomes unstable, and from there, arthritic changes are just around the corner.
 Although trauma can cause the ligament to rupture, most tears occur under normal circumstances as a result of chronic degenerative changes.

-Is surgery necessary for your dog?
+Is surgery necessary for a torn acl?

 When there is a tear in the cruciate ligament, whether a complete or partial tear, surgery will be recommended.
 Because surgery is costly and requires anesthesia, most pet parents wonder if simply resting the knee injury will help get Fido back on all four paws.

 I understand the desire for pet owners to want to avoid surgery for their pets – even if money were no object, there’s still worry about the anesthesia and the post-operative rehabilitation.
 Cage rest seems like a simple solution, but unfortunately, for CCL tears, surgery is almost always preferred.
+Luckily, the costs are often covered by pet insurance.

 Some of these little tykes can get away with strict cage rest.
 About 20%-25% of dogs under 15 pounds and about 50% of cats will improve with conservative non-surgical treatment consisting of strict cage rest, weight reduction and anti-inflammatory medications.
 If no improvement is seen within four to six weeks, your vet will recommend surgical correction.